shoaibrayeen/Programmers-Community/readMe.md

    - System Design and Query
    - At least 3 Projects ( Either on Team or Individual )
    - Any Framework ( Plus Point )

+- UI/UX Designer
+   - Quatitative Aptitudes
+   - Data Structures and Algorithms in C, C++, Java or Python
+   - Problem Solving by Logics
+   - Databases ( Relational or Non-Relational )
+   - At least 2 Projects on UI/UX Design
+   - Any Framework ( Vue.js, React, Django, etc. )

 - Full Stack Web Developer
    - Quatitative Aptitudes and Puzzles
    - Data Structures and Algorithms in C, C++, Java or Python